playbball212/MetricData/README.md

         1.)
 Create a Metric -

-            Time Complexity will be O(N) because were peforming N put operations on a HashMap which are constant time.
+            Time Complexity will be O(N) because were peforming N Puts on a HashMap which will take constant time.
+We are also performing N adds into an arraylist which will also be constant time.
-            As well as  N Arraylist.add operations which takes O(1).

             Space Complexity will O(N+M) because we need space for existing metrics as well as submitted metrics

         2.)
 Update a Metric -

-            Time Complexity will be O(N) because we are performing N lookups and each lookup in our hashmap will take constant time as well as updating the HashMap.
-Each ArrayList.add will take constant time as well.
+            Time Complexity will be O(N) as N  (HashMap put / get) constant time.

             Space Complexity will be O(N+M)